 Which Type of Rights Ensure Equal Treatment Under the Law

 Have you ever wondered why some people seem to get better treatment than others, even when they're in the same situation?
 The answer lies in a fundamental principle that shapes fair societies: equal treatment under the law.
+Because of that, why does the justice system sometimes treat people differently based on things they can't control?
 But what exactly does that mean?
-Why does the justice system sometimes treat people differently based on things they can't control?
 And which rights actually make it happen?

 What Is Equal Treatment Under the Law